colonelwatch/attiny85-spectrum/README.md

 ### Enclosure

 The STL of the enclosure in the video is included in this repo.
 Printed on a Monoprice Select Mini V2.
-See [this](images/Inside.jpg) picture for component placements on a 3x7 protoboard.
+See [this](images/Inside.jpg) picture for component placements on a 3x7 protoboard. *Note: The barrel connector wire colors were accidentally swapped⁠—red is ground, and black is 5V⁠.
+Please correct this if you intend to replicate the entire project!*

 ## Limitations/TO-DO